ibnearshaddotcom/Arduino-Codes-and-Projects/README.md

 4. Push to the branch (`git push origin feature-newProject`).
 5. Create a new Pull Request.

+To learn more about contribution - see the [CONTRIBUTING](CONTRIBUTING.md) file for details.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.